 Amazon delivery station

-In the lead-up to Prime Day, Jae says, managers at delivery stations meet weekly to discuss progress and lessons learned, too.
+In the lead-up to big sale events, Jae says, managers at delivery stations meet regularly to discuss progress and lessons learned, too.
 Managers also share expected forecasts for day-to-day volume with their teams, so they can plan roles and responsibilities accordingly.

 The facilities also prepare for the increase in employees during this time